calcium | arginine | carnitine | magnesium | selenium | zinc | vitamin D

 Testosterone is a hormone with many health benefits, both for men and women.
-It’s vital for increased sex drive, muscle mass, strength, decreased body fat percentage, healthy hair, fertility, and mood.
+It’s vital for increased sex drive and energy, muscle mass, strength, decreased body fat percentage, healthy hair, fertility, mood, and quality sleep.

 Foods rich in calcium may increase testosterone

 Eating adequate amounts of calcium is necessary for increased testosterone.
 High calcium intake can increase testosterone levels in athletes and improve overall athletic performance.